 Praying for you as you work towards being more effective as a church in connecting with and discipling the new believers that God bringing to your church family.
-Again for more Following Jesus discipleship resource check out: followingjesusbook.com
+Again for more Following Jesus discipleship resource check out our church resources collection: followingjesusbook.com

 Any other questions don’t hesitate to reach out!

 *This article and content appears on both my site and the site I guest blogged for called, Ministry Voice.